wp-plugins/social-media-feather/readme.txt

 On the other hand, given the widespread focus on WordPress social media integration, your site will still provide social bookmarks to improve visibility of your posts and content and improve your overall global reach.

-The WordPress social media sharing offered by the plugin includes all major social sharing providers like Facebook, Twitter, Google+, reddit, Linkedin and even e-mail.
+The WordPress social media sharing offered by the plugin includes all major social sharing providers like Facebook, Twitter, Google+, reddit, Pinterest, Linkedin and even e-mail.

 The plugin also offers widgets for sharing and following buttons that you can place in any widgetized area in your site.
 Widgets also expose some settings to tweak appearance.